CumulusNetworks/docs/content/version/cumulus-linux-343/System-Configuration/Netfilter-ACLs/_index.md

          pkts bytes target  prot opt in   out   source    destination

             0     0 DROP    icmp --  any  any   anywhere  anywhere      icmp echo-request

   However, running `cl-acltool -i` or `reboot` removes them.
 To ensure all rules that can be in hardware are hardware accelerated, place them in `/etc/cumulus/acl/policy.conf` and run `cl-acltool -i`.

-### Where to Assign Rules</span>
+### Where to Assign Rules

 - If a switch port is assigned to a bond, any egress rules must be assigned to the bond.
 - When using the OUTPUT chain, rules must be assigned to the source.
     For example, if a rule is assigned to the switch port in the direction of traffic but the source is a bridge (VLAN), the traffic won’t be affected by the rule and must be applied to the bridge.
 - If all transit traffic needs to have a rule applied, use the FORWARD chain, not the OUTPUT chain.

-### Generic Error Message Displayed after ACL Rule Installation Failure</span>
+### Generic Error Message Displayed after ACL Rule Installation Failure

 After an ACL rule installation failure, a generic error message like the following is displayed: